rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     ![In the Add from Azure section, SQL IaaS is in the search field, and in the results, SQL IaaS Extension is selected.](images/Setup/image20.png "Add from Azure section")

-8. When the SQL IaaS Extension appears, click **Download**.
+8. When the SQL IaaS Extension appears, click **Download**

     ![The Download button is selected on the SQL IaaS Extension page.](images/Setup/image21.png "SQL IaaS Extension page")

-9. A notification will pop-up notifying you the product is being downloaded to Azure Stack.
+9. A notification will pop-up notifying you the product is being downloaded to Azure Stack

     ![Screenshot of the Downloading product notification.](images/Setup/image22.png "Downloading product notification")

-10. In the Add from Azure search bar, type **Windows Server**, and press **enter**.
+10. In the Add from Azure search bar, type **Windows Server**, and press **enter**

 -   Download **both** of the following images: